-- Larry Moss is a famous American designer who creates copies of paintings using balls;
+- Larry Moss is a famous American designer who creates copies of paintings using balloons;

 - Andrew Dahl set the Guinness World Record by blowing 23 balloons with his nose in 3 minutes;

-- balls are even used in cooking – with their help it is easy to prepare chocolate cups that can be filled with delicious fillings.
+- balloons are even used in cooking – with their help, it is easy to prepare chocolate cups that can be filled with delicious fillings.

-What is the first thing you think of when you see balloons?
-Of course, about the party!
-Arrange a fun holiday, decorate your house beautifully and invite your friends.
-Buy balloons and give them to passersby – this way you will cheer up strangers and get gratitude in the form of smiles.
-Another way to celebrate the day is to join this art.
-Check out the instructions for creating balloons and create your own creation.
+When you see balloons, what is the first thing that comes to mind?
+Of course, a party!
+Arrange a fun holiday, decorate your house beautifully, and invite your friends.
+Buy balloons and give them to passersby – this way you will bring joy to strangers and receive gratitude in the form of smiles.
+Another way to celebrate the day is to join in the art.
+Check out the instructions for creating balloons and create your own masterpiece.